robx/puzzle-draw/README.md

     ..X...
 ```

+For more examples, see:
-There is a [demo web application][demo] that provides some more
+* A [demo web application][demo] that provides some more
   examples and that can be used to generate SVG images from such
   puzzle descriptions.
+* The [gallery of examples][examples] used to test the program.

-Or see a [puzzle set][twentyfour] that covers the puzzle types
+* A [puzzle set][twentyfour] that covers the puzzle types
-that are supported as of 2014-05.
+  that were supported as of 2014-05.
+* Most of the puzzle graphics on the puzzle blog [maybepuzzles][maybepuzzles]
+  were generated with this tool.

 Installing
 ----------